yearn/yearn-exporter/readme.md

 You will need:

-- TurboGeth for querying historical data
+- Erigon for querying historical data
 - Prometheus to pull the metrics, persist them and make them queryable
 - Grafana if you want to set up custom dashboards and alerts
 - Etherscan API key